 A capital grant is a finite, time-limited subsidy with specific objectives.
 Also known as capital funds, capital grants are generally issued for the express purpose of gaining capital.
 Here are some examples of capital grant usage:

 - Equipment, furniture and other major material purchases

 - Construction of a building or new facility

 - Historic preservation

-Capital grants are often part of a larger, phased capital campaign, so you should not rely on a capital grant to fund all of your capital needs.
+Capital grants are often part of a more extensive, phased capital campaign, so you shouldn’t rely on a capital grant to fund your working capital needs.

 “A capital grant will provide a short-term fund for a long-term need,” said Jared Weitz, CEO and founder of United Capital Source.
 “Capital grants are widely advantageous for businesses looking to acquire materials or tangible assets.”

 Like the application process for operational grants, there’s no single method for applying for a capital grant, nor is there a specific set of eligibility criteria.
 Most grants are given by individual donors, the government or independent agencies, and each has its own application process.